 To understand this concept, consider a shopping cart of food that a person buys at the supermarket.
 If the items in the cart cost $100 this year, inflation of 3% means that the same group of items cost $103 a year later.
 That same person has a short-term bond fund with a yield of 1%.
-Over the course of the year, the value of a $100 investment rises to only $101.
+Over the course of the year, the value of a $100 investment rises to only $101 before taxes.
 On paper, the investor made 1%.
 But in real world money, he or she actually lost $2 worth of purchasing power.
-Their “real” return was therefore -2%.
+The “real” return was therefore -2%.

 The average rate of inflation in the United States since 1913 has been 3.2%.
 While this is skewed somewhat by the high-inflation periods of World War I, World War II, and the 1970s, it still means that investors needed to earn an average annual return of 3.2% just to stay even with inflation.

 Keep in mind that inflation compounds annually just like investment returns, except with inflation the result is negative.
-From 1982 through 2011, inflation rose 95% on a cumulative basis due to this compounding effect.
+From 1982 through the present, inflation has risen nearly 100% on a cumulative basis due to this compounding effect.
 Consequently, an investor would have needed to see the value of their investments double during that time just to keep up with inflation.

 Real Returns vs. Safety

 Naturally, in some cases investors are willing to trade a negative real return in exchange for safety.
 For instance, in August 2013 the average return for a one-year certificate of deposit (CD) was 0.70%.
 This represents a return below inflation, but in some cases the preservation of principal is an investor’s most important concern.